gloriapul/61040-portfolio/assignments/pset2.md

 >> then ExpiringResource.setExpiry (resource: shortUrl, seconds: 3600)

 ### 5. These synchronizations are not complete; in particular, they don’t do anything when a resource expires.
 Write a sync for this case, using appropriate actions from the ExpiringResource and URLShortening concepts.

+The sync below takes into account the available actions.
+It reflects the fact that the shortened url would be deleted once it has expired.

+> sync setExpiredDelete
+>> when ExpiringResource.expireResource() : (resource: shortUrl)\
+>> then UrlShortening.delete(shortUrl)